DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/04-introduction.md

 those with lower adoption, this unevenness begins to make sense.
-As discussed in Chapters 8 and 9, we observed a reasonably high rate (over 70 per cent) of mobile broadband adoption in Ali Curung, which has mobile broadband coverage, however, in Imangara when we arrived, where the only available connection was satellite internet, there was no internet adoption.
+As discussed in Chapters 8 and 9, we observed a reasonably high rate (over 70 per cent) of mobile broadband adoption in Ali Curung, which has mobile broadband coverage; however, in Imangara when we arrived, where the only available connection was satellite internet, there was no internet adoption.
 Both communities had a similar socio-economic profile.
 We also observed that people fell in and out of internet use,